-When we talk about waste in a Lean sense, we are referring to the activities we do each day that our customer doesn’t pay us for, not just the waste that ends up in the bin.
-In summary the seven categories for the waste are:
+When we talk about waste in a Lean sense, we are referring to the activities we do each day that our customer doesn’t pay us for.
+This is not just the waste that ends up in the bin.
+In summary, the seven categories for reducing Muda are:

 - Transport: Is the excessive movement of components and materials from one location to another, without adding value.

 - Inventory: Is the cost of having finished components, work in progress and raw materials and consumables within your factory walls.
 While a level of inventory is necessary to keep your factory running smoothly, it is still money spent and needs to be viewed as such.

-Motion: outlines the mini movement of people and components within a manufacturing cell or factory; not to be confused with transport, which is defined as the larger-scale movement.
+- Motion: Outlines the mini-movement of people and components within a manufacturing cell or factory.
+This should not be confused with transport, which is defined as the larger-scale movement.
 Excessive movement/motion from cell to cell is usually one of the first places to start reducing waste.

-Waiting: is often the unseen waste, as it is disguised in many ways; waiting includes for information and instruction, as well as not having the parts, tooling or machine available when needed
+- Waiting: Is often the unseen waste.
+It is disguised in many ways.
+This includes waiting for information and instruction, as well as not having the parts, tooling or machine available when needed.

-Over production: is another waste hidden as using our time well in the factory; we often see companies making stock to keep our people “busy”.
-It needs to be managed carefully as it masks the uses of resources as something productive when it may be just wasteful.
+- Overproduction: Is another waste hidden as using our time well in the factory.
+We often see companies making stock to keep our people “busy.”
+It needs to be managed carefully as it masks the use of resources as something productive when it may be just wasteful.

-Over processing: is another activity hard to identify in a high quality organisation but it does show itself through value stream mapping and involving our teams to question everything they do
+- Over-processing: Is another activity that is hard to identify in a high-quality organisation.
+However, it does show itself through value stream mapping and involving our teams in questioning everything they do.

-Defects: and rework are obvious wastes in manufacturing but often seen as acceptable waste due to poor quality and processes; holding your company the right level of quality can go a long way to improving overall quality and eliminating this obvious waste.
+- Defects: Defective products and rework are obvious wastes in manufacturing.
+These are often accepted waste due to poor quality and processes.
+Holding your company the right level of quality can go a long way to improving the overall quality and eliminating this obvious waste.